nexusformat/definitions/manual/source/motivations.rst

 Defined dictionary of terms
 ###########################

-.. index: dictionary of terms, lexicography
+.. index:: dictionary of terms, lexicography

 A necessary feature of a standard for the interchange of scientific data is a ` *defined dictionary* (or *lexicography*) of